“Time is the coin of your life.

 Only after finishing tasks that I needed to do for other people would I finally set aside time for myself, and to to work on my goals.

 I figured it was ok, since I had scheduled in time for my goals…but what about those days where the work piled up, and I either spent more time on it or was just too drained?

 You guessed it – sometimes, I wouldn’t make it to my goals at all.

 This was no way to spend my hours – working on my personal goals last.

 And you know – if you never work on something guess what?
 You guarantee failure.

 So I started applying the same “pay myself first” philosophy to my life.

 Time To Start Paying Myself First

-I decided to make a switch and altered my life schedule.
+I decided to make a switch.

 First, I made sure to use my time budget and fit all my personal goals in.